 - On Neighbours, Dichen Lachman as Katya gives us a bonzer.

 - On Alias, Jennifer Garner opened an episode in lingerie while seducing an enemy agent.
 And this episode aired right after the Super Bowl.
+In another episode, her black underwear had to double as a swimsuit when she was escaping from a hotel room by diving from the window into the hotel pool.

 - In this scene from the "Liquid Visions" episode of Baywatch Hawaii, Jesse Owens, Kekoa Tanke and Allie Reese strip down to their bras and panties to rescue a capsized sailboat. (mildly NSFW)